AlgusDark/miniflux.koplugin/api/README.md

 The `ApiClient` acts as a facade that:
 - Provides a unified interface to all API operations
 - Handles initialization and coordination between modules
-- Maintains backward compatibility with the existing API
+- Provides clean access to all API functionality
 - Simplifies client usage

 ### 4. **Composition over Inheritance**